samsmit362/HismithControl/README.md

 ## <font color="red">!
 WARNING !</font>
 **<font color="red">Be aware to stop Hismith by power button or hotkeys (alt+b or alt+q) to stop running.</font>**\
-Due to different reasons like computer freeze or "Intiface Central" becoming unstable or "Funscript - some of which has very fast stroking on scenes where they are totally missed or not".\
+Due to different reasons like computer freeze or "Intiface Central" lose Hismith device or "Funscript - some of which has very fast stroking on scenes where they are totally missed or not".\
 If you are not sure about script or fear to get injury you can limit max speed in program by changing "Hismith Speed Limit" in GUI.\
 So I highly recommend checking each scene before usage.\
-**To minimize risks I have initially set "Hismith Speed Limit" to 50 by default, but you can get less good experience in this case.**\
+**To minimize risks I have initially set "Hismith Speed Limit" to 50 (50%) by default, but you will get less good experience in this case.**\
-You can simply play video with turned on program for check how it work or use OpenFunscripter https://github.com/OpenFunscripter/OFS to check script on high intensity moves.
+You can simply play video with turned on program for check how it work or use OpenFunscripter https://github.com/OpenFunscripter/OFS to check script on high intensity moves.\
+**For get max good expirience but wholly on you risk it is recommended to set "Hismith Speed Limit" to 100 (100%) and try to use with turned "off" and "on" (both variants) "Use Modify Funscript Functions" CheckBox but don't forget to check on each scene before usage**

 ## Notes
 Min Funscript Relative Move - is used for modify funscript actions, if move change from up to down (or vice versa) according funscript are lover then "Min Funscript Relative Move"